 Across the Corn Belt, mild, dry weather is promoting corn and soybean development, although pockets of developing drought exist.
 One of the driest parts of the Midwest stretches from southern Iowa into central Indiana.

 Across the Corn Belt, a cold front has exited southern and eastern portions of the region.
 In the front’s wake, cooler, drier air is overspreading the Midwest.
 Indianapolis, Indiana, which experienced a record-dry July, will probably see its record-setting, 23-day (July 17 – August 8) streak of 90-degree readings end Tuesday.

-Across the Corn Belt, showers and thunderstorms are overspreading areas west of the Mississippi River.
-Meanwhile, sunny weather is finally returning to the eastern Corn Belt, where corn and soybean planting operations remain substantially behind schedule.
+Across the Corn Belt, beneficial showers and thunderstorms are overspreading areas west of the Mississippi River.
+Meanwhile, unfavorably hot weather persists across the southern tier of the region, including the Ohio and middle Mississippi Valleys.